 Description: In-depth exploration of contemporary problems of research, evaluation, measurement, and statistics.
 Previously offered as ABSE 5320.
-Offered for variable credit, 3-6 credit hours, maximum of 6 credit
+Offered for variable credit, 3-6 credit hours, maximum of 6 credit experience in a mentored applied setting.

 REMS 5330 Practicum in REMS